-A delegation from the Industrial Training Fund (ITF) paid a courtesy visit to Lagos Business School yesterday, where they discussed opportunities for collaboration on capacity-building and knowledge sharing with the Dean, Dr Enase Okonedo.
+A delegation from the Industrial Training Fund (ITF) paid a courtesy visit to Lagos Business School yesterday, where they discussed opportunities for collaboration on capacity-building and knowledge sharing with the Dean, Prof Enase Okonedo.

 Led by ITF Director-General Dr Juliet Chukkas-Onaeko, the visit was part of the Fund’s outreach efforts aimed at boosting its relationship with the organised private sector in Nigeria.
 The ITF, it would be recalled, was established in 1971 and helps generate a corps of skilled indigenous manpower to manage various sectors of the economy.